liferay/liferay-docs/develop/tutorials/articles/03-developing-a-web-application/09-web-services/02-implementing-permission-checks/01-permission-checks-service-layer.markdown

                 return entryPersistence.filterCountByG_G(groupId, guestbookId);
         }

-5. Run Service Builder, then refresh the api and service modules.
+5. Run Service Builder and refresh the API and service modules.

 All remote service methods should include permission checks.
 In steps 1 and 2, you directly invoked permission checks for the remote service methods